nixworks/public/news/2011/07/5/README.md

 Argentine President Cristina Fernandez unveils economic measures to help the south of the country affected by volcanic ash from neighbouring Chile.

 ### [Brian Schweitzer, the Governor of the US state of Montana declares a state of emergency in counties affected by an oil spill in the Yellowstone River. ](/news/2011/07/5/brian-schweitzer-the-governor-of-the-us-state-of-montana-declares-a-state-of-emergency-in-counties-affected-by-an-oil-spill-in-the-yellowst.md)
-_Context: Brian Schweitzer, Governor, Montana, Yellowstone River, state of emergency_
+_Context: Brian Schweitzer, Governor, Montana, Yellowstone River, states of emergency_

 ### [The US city of Phoenix, Arizona is hit by a large dust storm leaving thousands of people without power and grounding flights at Phoenix Sky Harbor International Airport. ](/news/2011/07/5/the-us-city-of-phoenix-arizona-is-hit-by-a-large-dust-storm-leaving-thousands-of-people-without-power-and-grounding-flights-at-phoenix-sky.md)
 _Context: Arizona, Phoenix  Sky Harbor International Airport, Phoenix, Arizona, dust storm_